 Unfortunately, cafes do not have the time or resources to teach someone basic barista skills.

-Hiring managers generally do not care whether a candidate has an accreditation or not.
-This is because they know from experience that these certifications aren’t worth the paper they are written on.
+Hiring managers generally do not care whether a candidate has accreditation or not.
+This is because they know from experience that these certifications generally aren’t worth the paper they are written on.

 Like anything that has government involvement, change is often glacial and until the status quo changes, we are proud to say we will not deliver the accredited Prepare and Serve Espresso Coffee course.